GSA-TTS/terraform-cloudgov/spiffworkflow/README.md

 ## Usage

 **NOTE:**
-Ensure that your space has the `public_networks_egress`security group if you are not using an egress proxy, so that the frontend can reach the backend API endpoint.
+Your space must have the `trusted-local-egress` security group applied so that the backend can reach the database.
+If you are not using an egress proxy, you should also ensure that your space has the `public_networks_egress` security group applied, so that the frontend can reach the backend API endpoint.

 ### Container-based Backend Deployment